skillpub/collaboration/README.md

 create Slack App - https://api.slack.com/apps/new
 create a Bot User for this App:
   Head to your [app's settings page](https://api.slack.com/apps) and click the Bot Users feature in the navigation menu.
-  You'll be presented with a button marked Add a Bot User, and when you click on it, you'll see a screen where you can configure your app's bot user
+  You'll be presented with a button marked Add a Bot User, and when you click on it, you'll see a screen where you can configure your app's bot user.
+  The important here - Display name.
+We choose NasaHelper.
+You choose your.
   Once you've completed these fields, click the Add Bot User button and then Save Changes.
 Install the App to a workspace:
   On your [app's settings page](https://api.slack.com/apps) again, click the OAuth & Permissions settings item in the navigation menu.